xb00dx/xb00dx.github.io/_teaching/2015-Fall-DataScience.md

 - Basic Statistical/Machine Learning, Time Series Analysis and System Identification
 - With Applications in Power Systems
 - First time the course taught at Texas A&M University
+- about 50 graduate students in the course
+- (My Role) Teaching Assistant
 	- Course design, materials (e.g. slides, homeworks, exams) preparation and homeworks grading;
-- about 50 graduate students in the course

-### My role:
-- Teaching Assistant
 	- Guest Lectures